 Plus, handling and chopping vegetables are ways of exposing your child to them without the pressure of eating them, at least at that very moment.
 And research has show that any type of exposure to a food, even if it doesn’t include eating, means a kid is more likely to accept it at a later date.

 And even tiny ones, as young as a year and a half, can “help” a little.
-When General Leia was about a year and a half, I remember giving her dried beans to “sort” at her high chair while I cooked.
+When my oldest was about a year and a half, I remember giving her dried beans to “sort” at her high chair while I cooked.
 She was happy to play with them, and I was able to get meal prep done.
-Granted, it was easier to do that because she was my only child at the time, but even Budrow Wilson, youngest of three, got to stir some last week.
+Granted, it was easier to do that because she was my only child at the time, but even my youngest of three “helped” make dinner by stirring up a casserole last week.